A poster with information about Chinese New Year.

 Information on poster:

 Chinese New Year is celebrated for fifteen days.
-On the vacation’s eve, families come together to eat a meal called the reunion dinner.
+On the holiday’s eve, families come together to eat a meal called the reunion dinner.
 It is common to give children small red bags containing money.
-The red symbolizes good luck.
+The red symbolises good luck.

 On the last day of Chinese New Year, people celebrate with a lantern festival.
 Many people decorate their streets with beautiful lanterns and participate in parades.
 On this day,

 families cook dumplings made of sticky rice and eat them in a sweet soup.